josefelq/pokedex-api/README.md

     docker compose up -d

-If this is your first time launching this environment, you will have to run migrations:

-    docker compose exec web python manage.py migrate --noinput

 At this point you can start interacting with the API, please view the swagger documentation on: http://localhost:8000/docs/

 To run unit tests: